-Despite even the best laid plans, sometimes events beyond your control can cause things to go wrong on your big day.
+Even with the best-laid plans, events beyond your control can sometimes cause things to go wrong on your big day.

 Wedding insurance policies are relatively inexpensive and can be tailored to fit your wedding plans, so they are worth considering if you are spending a significant amount.
+However, always check the details before you buy a policy.
+There will be exceptions in every policy and reasons when you won’t be able to claim so read these before you buy.
 You can compare wedding insurance here.

 You are likely to pay a lot more if you conform to traditional wedding ideals.
 Do things a little differently and you will not only be able to have your perfect wedding day, but you will also be able to cut the cost of getting hitched substantially.